Patrick Hull

-Patrick Hull (born June 8, 1966) is an American entrepreneur based in Richmond, Virginia.
-He is known for founding Getloaded.com.
-He has revolutionized the logistics with the freight matching service for long-haul truck drivers.
+Patrick M. Hull (June 8, 1966 – January 2, 2021) was an American entrepreneur based in Richmond, Virginia.
+He was known for co-founding Getloaded.com, a freight matching service that has enhanced logistics for long-haul truck drivers.

 Career

 According to the Richmond Times-Dispatch, Hull was adopted at birth by John and Marianne Hull.
 In 1980, he started Cayman Inc while he was studying construction management at Virginia Tech.
 In 2009, he founded The Hull Foundation, which distributed gifts and stuffs to various humanitarian causes.
 Later in 2010, he founded Richmond Unite, which supported dozens of charities.
 In December, 2012 he joined as a contributor at Forbes.

 In 2008, Getloaded.com was selected to participate in Virginia's VALET Program.